latex3/unicode-math/CONTRIBUTING.md

 `[ci skip]` to the commit message and the test suite won't be run to check that the changes haven't broken anything.

+## Copyright

+Copyright statements in most package files are updated en masse by the bash script `update-copyright.sh` using the file COPYRIGHT as a template.
+(The updating script has been tested on macOS only.)

+Contributors are listed in the copyright statement if they have more than one entry in the following list:

+    git log --all --date=short --format='%cN %ad'  | sed 's/\(.*[0-9]*\)-[0-9]*-[0-9]*/\1/' | sort -u

+Contributors are added to the COPYRIGHT file manually.
+If your name doesn't appear in that list, you might need to check your Git setup.